 Before transitioning into independent conversations between the students, it might be a good idea to have one or more pairs of students come up to the front of the class to demonstrate a conversation.
 This way, you can provide feedback on the conversation and give direction if it is needed.

-You can give the pair of students a question to start the conversation off with, and then try not to interject while they carry out a conversation.
-Once it has gone on for a few minutes or they stall, you can provide feedback to them and for the benefit of the whole class.
+You can give the pair of students a question to start the conversation off with and then try not to interject while they carry out a conversation.
+Once it has gone on for a few minutes or they stall, you can provide feedback to them for the benefit of the whole class.

 When providing feedback on student conversations, try to:

 - Note places where answers and follow-up questions were particularly good.

 - Note vocabulary words that were new to many students in the room.

 - Correct and clarify incorrect parts of the conversation (vocabulary words or grammatical constructions) that may confuse your students.

 - If it feels appropriate, suggest some more responses that the students might have chosen.